rust-lang/nomicon/src/aliasing.md

 that writes to `*output` can't possibly affect `*input`.
 This let us cache `*input` in a register, eliminating a read.

-By caching this read, we knew that the the write in the `> 10` branch couldn't affect whether we take the `> 5` branch, allowing us to also eliminate a read-modify-write (doubling `*output`) when `*input > 10`.
+By caching this read, we knew that the write in the `> 10` branch couldn't affect whether we take the `> 5` branch, allowing us to also eliminate a read-modify-write (doubling `*output`) when `*input > 10`.